Asymptotic Theory for Kernel Estimators under Moderate Deviations from a Unit Root, with an Application to the Asymptotic Size of Nonparametric Tests: Density estimation: a unified limit theory

-ensuring that the weak limit of $\tilde{x}_{n,n}$ has unit variance in all cases. \propref{WPgen} is broad enough to cover the class of regressor processes contemplated in \assref{reg}, even in cases where $\rho=\rho_{n}$ is allowed to depend on $n$.
-Indeed, it is the manner in which $\rho_{n}$ approaches unity (if at all) that determines the spatial density appearing in \eqref{genCMT}.
-In accordance with the division of the sequences $\{\rho_{n}\}\in\rseqs$ given in \subref{division} above, define
+\thmref{WPgen} is broad enough to cover the entire class of regressor processes contemplated in \assref{reg}, even when $\rho=\rho_{n}$ varies with $n$.
+Indeed, it is the manner in which $\rho_{n}$ approaches unity (if at all) that determines the density $\tilde{\genloc}$ appearing in \eqref{genCMT}.
+In accordance with the division of the sequences $\{\rho_{n}\}\in\rseqs$ given in \subsecref{division} above, define

-where $\limdens_{\rho}$ is the density corresponding to the stationary solution to \eqref{regproc}, normalised to have unit variance; $\gauss$ is the standard Gaussian density; and $\loctime_{c}(r,a)$ is the local time density (at time $r\in[0,1]$ and point $a\in\reals$) associated to the normalised Ornstein--Uhlenbeck process,
+where $\limdens_{\rho}$ is the density corresponding to the stationary solution to \eqref{regproc}, which has variance $\sigma_{\rho}^{2}$; $\gauss$ is the standard normal density; and $\loctime_{c}(r,a)$ is the local time density (at time $r\in[0,1]$ and point $a\in\reals$) associated with the normalised Ornstein\textendash Uhlenbeck process,

 for $W$ a standard Brownian motion on $[0,1]$.